 Washington Sick Leave Laws and Regulations

 In 2016, Washington State voted into law a Paid Sick Leave Law.
-However, several cities, including Seattle, Tacoma, SeaTac and Spokane have already passed sick leave laws for their cities.
-Each cities laws vary, but this article will address the differences within each city and how employers can better stay compliant with laws and avoid costly fines and penalties.
+However, several cities, including Seattle, Tacoma, SeaTac, and Spokane have already passed sick leave laws for their cities.
+Each cities laws vary, but this article will address the differences between each city and how employers can better stay compliant with laws and avoid costly fines and penalties.

 Seattle Paid Sick and Time Ordinance (PSST) Laws

 Seattle was one of the first cities to pass mandatory laws requiring employers to offer paid sick leave to their employees.
 Seattle requires employers with five full-time employees or more to provide earned sick time.
 Included in the law employers to offer safe day laws for instances where an employee or family member’s school or place of employment is closed for a health hazard or for domestic violence issues.
 The number of sick days and safe time differs, based on the size of the employers.
 Employers are classified as tier 1, 2 and 3 employers based on the number of full-time employees.
 The sick leave and safe time laws apply to all employees, legal workers, illegal workers, workers stationed outside of Seattle that still work occasionally in Seattle, temporary and other employees.
 The employees that the law does not apply to includes employees in the building trades, work-study employees, volunteers, Federal Government employees, and contractors.